BioMihanoid/get_next_line/README.md

 make
 ```

-P.S.
 After compilation, you can use this function to read lines in a file by a specific file descriptor.